 David A. Friedman

-Professor David A. Friedman teaches contracts, commercial law, business law, and dispute resolution.
-He joined the Willamette law faculty in 2008 and has served as Director of the College of Law's Certificate Program in Law and Business.
-Professor Friedman publishes in the areas of behavioral economics, contract theory, consumer law, and public health.
+Professor David A. Friedman teaches commercial law, business law, torts, and consumer trade practices law.
+Professor Friedman has published in the areas of behavioral economics, contract theory, advertising law, and public health.
 Willamette law students have selected him as Outstanding Professor of the Year several times.
 He received the university’s Jerry F. Hudson Award for Excellence in Teaching in 2012.
 In the past, he served as Director of the Certificate Program in Law and Business.

-Prior to joining the faculty, Professor Friedman was a visiting assistant professor in the Willamette Clinical Law Program.
-Before arriving at Willamette, Professor Friedman was a management consultant for Monitor Group, a global strategy consultancy founded by professors from Harvard Business School.
+Before joining the Willamette faculty in 2008, Professor Friedman was a management consultant for Monitor Group, a global strategy consultancy founded by professors from Harvard Business School.

 Professor Friedman has served as the Secretary of his Yale College class, on the executive committee of Yale Law School Association and is active with the alumni schools committee of the Yale Alumni Association of Oregon.